-consumption.)
+1. Values in this table refer to savings at the point of consumption.
+(Savings targets for MWh refer to values at the point of consumption.)
 Due to line losses, savings at the point of generation are systematically larger.

-The realization rate does not incorporate the cross-sector sales adjustment.
+2. The realization rate does not incorporate the cross-sector sales adjustment.